jasgrg/yakbee/readme.md

   sell strategy returns a sell action then a sell is executed.
 In order for a strategy to return a sell action, *all* of the signals within the strategy must return a sell signal.

+#### How it works

+###### Trade manager
+At the top level is the <code>trade_manager</code>.
+The trade manager holds a list of <code>traders</code>.
+Every 5 seconds the trademanager will loop through the list of traders and have them check whether to trade or not and if so to execute the trade.
+Each trader only takes action if it has been *x* seconds since the last time it took action, where *x* is the granularity specified for the trader.

+###### Traders

+When it is time for the trader to take action, it begins by looping through the <code>buy_strategies</code>.
+If any of the buy strategies returns a *buy* action then the traders buys as much of the base currency as it has funds available to use.

+If none of the buy strategies return a buy action then the trader will check the sell strategies.
+If any of the sell strategies returns a sell action then the trader will sell all of the base currency currently being held.
+If <code>sell_at_loss</code> is 0 then the trader will check the current price of the base currency.
+If the current price is less than the last purchase price the trader will not sell.

+###### Strategy

+A strategy is simply a list of signals.
+For the strategy to take action, all of the signals must agree on the action to be taken.

+###### Signals

+A <code>signal</code> is a piece of code that looks at the history of the base currency and casts a vote to the strategy whether to buy, sell or wait.

 #### Execution

     % python3 yakbee.py